raz3r2008/prodg/README.md

   # prodg
   <br>
-<p align="center" font="verdana" size="25"> I will teach you how to use adobe photoshop.
+<p align="center" fontstyle="verdana" fontsize="25"> I will teach you how to use adobe photoshop.
   </p>

 </body>